PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DT&AI/monday_selfstudy1.md

   b) deterministic or stochastic, c) episodic or sequential, d) static, dynamic, or semidynamic,
   e) discrete or continuous, f) single agent or multi-agent.
 Explain your answer. (rephrase)

-__5e__ Provide an example of an intelligent agent in a business setting, and give a PEAS description of the task environment, and characterize it in terms of the properties listed in Section 2.3.2 (p.
+__5e__ Provide an example of an intelligent agent in a business setting, give a PEAS description of the task environment, and characterize it in terms of the properties listed in Section 2.3.2 (p.
 117) in AIMA.

 ***